SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 13. On the right, you get an overview of the used capacity units (CUs) per month.
 Select *Review and Create* to create the SAP HANA Cloud database instance.

-14. The *poetry-slams-db* is now in state *Creating*.
+14. The *poetryslams-hana* is now in state *Creating*.
 Once the status switches to *Running*, the database can be used.

+> Note: For efficient resource usage, you may [share your SAP HANA Cloud Database with other applications](https://help.sap.com/docs/HANA_SERVICE_CF/cc53ad464a57404b8d453bbadbc81ceb/390b47b7c0314d57a1829a0759a71ace.html).
+This can reduce your development costs in case you are developing several applications or use several test deployments.
+However, in productive setups, this approach may lead to challenges with lifecycle operations, scaling, and other unwanted interdependencies.

 You have now successfully prepared your provider account for deployment.
-You can clone this repository to your *Dev Space* to deploy and run the multi-tenant application.
-Alternatively, you can create the application manually from scratch.
-Both variants are described in the section [Enhance the One-Off Application for Multitenancy](./23-Multi-Tenancy-Develop-Sample-Application.md).
+Next, you can [Enhance the core application for deployment](./23-Multi-Tenancy-Develop-Sample-Application.md).